azureossd/azureossd.github.io/_posts/2022-07-13-Compression-on-App-Service-Linux.md

 Example of code that uses this can be found [here](https://github.com/azureossd/gzip-stack-examples/tree/main/node/gzip).

+### Single Page Applications (SPA's)
+Single Page Applications, like React, Angular, Vue, and others related to this - that are built with pure client-side/browser executed JavaScript, means these applications have no notion on how to set headers or configure compression.

+In other posts on this blog, PM2 is recommended to serve these applications - however, it's important to know that PM2 does not handle compression either.
+PM2 is simply a process manager, and not a full blown Web Server.

+Therefor, if your application falls into this cateogry, you would need to go about this in any of the following ways (or others) to enable compress on responses:

+- Serve the production SPA assets with a server like Express, a basic Node HTTP server, or other Node HTTP server framework/libraries.
+You would then need to programatically enable compression on the responses.
+- Use a CDN, like [Azure CDN](https://learn.microsoft.com/en-us/azure/cdn/cdn-improve-performance) - depending on what is trying to be compressed.
+- Use a custom Docker Image to serve the production SPA assets with a Web Server like NGINX or Apache HTTP - which then can give you control on compression
+- Use a proxy or another device in front of the application to compress responses going through there from the SPA.

 ## Dotnet
 Compression can be enabled in Dotnet with the following: